 In general, female entertainers, specifically dancers, in the Middle East are perceived there as immoral, fallen, and without honor.
 Modern dancers perform and appear in public unveiled, as they have been doing since the early 20th century.
 They defy, according to Natalie Smolenski, “traditional standards of seclusion by performing unveiled for men, often without familial supervision, which harmed the reputation of female performers in general.”1 Dance scholar Najwa Adra says that dancers challenge the traditional values of “restraint, self control,” and “seriousness” that are “highly admired in women and men”² in Middle Eastern cultures.

 To be a performer in the Middle East is to be stigmatized, especially if that performer is a woman.
-Dancers are at the bottom of respectability not only because they appear in public spaces unveiled, but they use their bodies in order to make a living.
-As Jamila Salimpour tells us in her article “Customs, Conflicts, and Casualties,” her husband’s Persian family disapproved of both Jamila and her daughter Suhaila’s involvement in the dance; even nine years after Ardeshir Salimpour’s death, his family effectively disowned Suhaila for appearing on the cover of belly dance publication Habibi.³ Anthropologist and scholar Karin Van Nieuwkerk notes that only a few women working as performing artists—such as Umm Kulthum and Farida Fahmy—have escaped such moral stigma.
-For most female singers and dancers, however, prostitution is the measuring rod by which they are judged.⁴
+Dancers are at the bottom of respectability not only because they appear in public spaces unveiled, but because they use their bodies in order to make a living.
+As Jamila Salimpour tells us in her article “Customs, Conflicts, and Casualties,” her husband’s Persian family disapproved of both Jamila and her daughter Suhaila’s involvement in the dance; even nine years after Ardeshir Salimpour’s death, his family effectively disowned Suhaila for appearing on the cover of belly dance publication Habibi.³

 Fitna

 Why is dancing in public considered so dishonorable and disreputable?
 The answer lies somewhere in both culture and religion.
-Moroccan feminist Fatima Mernissi says that the reason for the separation and segregation of the sexes in North African and Middle Eastern society can be traced to the belief in fitna: the “social disorder that results when women sexually tempt men or engage in sexual relations with men other than their legal husbands.”⁵ Fitna—which can be translated from Arabic as “chaos,” but also as “a beautiful woman”—connotes the power women have to make men lose self-control⁶ and commit lewd acts against the teachings of the Abrahamic religions, especially those of Islam.⁷ Mernissi notes that women are believed to be endowed with a fatal attraction which erodes the male’s will to resist her and reduces him to a passive and acquiescent (i.e., feminine) role.⁸ She says that the “fear of succumbing to the temptation represented by women’s sexual attraction—a fear experienced by the Prophet [Muḥammad] himself—accounts for many of the defensive reactions to women by Muslim society.”⁹ Smolenski explains that when early Islamic scholars codified the concept of fitna, they “conceptualiz[ed] and nam[ed] a powerful phenomenon that must be controlled by religious, political and social forces.”¹⁰
+Moroccan feminist Fatima Mernissi says that the reason for the separation and segregation of the sexes in North African and Middle Eastern society can be traced to the belief in fitna: the “social disorder that results when women sexually tempt men or engage in sexual relations with men other than their legal husbands.”⁵ Fitna—which can be translated from Arabic as “chaos,” but also as “a beautiful woman”—connotes the power women have to make men lose self-control⁶ and commit lewd acts against the teachings of the Abrahamic religions, especially those of Islam.⁷ Mernissi notes that women are believed to be endowed with a fatal attraction that erodes the male’s will to resist her and reduces him to a passive and acquiescent (i.e., feminine) role.⁸ She says that the “fear of succumbing to the temptation represented by women’s sexual attraction—a fear experienced by the Prophet [Muḥammad] himself—accounts for many of the defensive reactions to women by Muslim society.”⁹ Smolenski explains that when early Islamic scholars codified the concept of fitna, they “conceptualiz[ed] and nam[ed] a powerful phenomenon that must be controlled by religious, political and social forces.”¹⁰

 Indeed, according to Mernissi, some Islamic religious authorities have likened women to have as much power as the devil.
 She notes that the 9th-century Islamic scholar Imam Muslim, an established voice of Muslim tradition, said that a woman “resembles Satan in his irresistible power over the individual.”¹¹ She also says that medieval Islamic theologian Imam Ghazali viewed civilization as “struggling to contain women’s destructive, all-absorbing power,” and that “women must be controlled to prevent men from being distracted from their social and religious duties.”¹² So, unlike Western Christianity, where sexuality is condemned except for procreation, in Islam broadly speaking, women themselves are the danger.
 Women, says Mernissi, are “the embodiment of destruction, the symbol of disorder […] the epitome of the uncontrollable, a living representative of the dangers of sexuality and its rampant disruptive potential.”¹³ She says that many Muslims believe that the “most potentially dangerous woman is one who has experienced sexual intercourse.”¹⁴ Therefore, in the Middle East, female entertainers in particular are believed to have the power to make use of fitna, using their feminine power to ensnare men, making them particularly “bad and immoral women.”¹⁵